zic115/Facebook-Friends-Analysis/README.md

-This is the second project for MATH 183 @UCSD.
+This is the second project for MATH 183 Statistical Methods @UCSD.

 The dataset named `Data Facebook Friends.xlsx` was provided by the course instructor, Professor Parinaz Ezzati.